 In 1886 the Sterling Land and Investment Company was organized and platted the “College Addition” to Sterling.
 Ten acres of land was donated by an early settler named Pliny F. Axtell, and the first building was erected in October 1886.
 The site was then offered to the United Presbyterian Church Council of Kansas, with the condition that they endow, operate, and maintain the school.
 The offer was accepted, and a charter was prepared in the name “Cooper Memorial,” in honor of Reverend Joseph Cooper, a revered former leader of the Presbyterian denomination which founded the College.
 The original curriculum offered four majors and a preparatory department offering high school courses for those students unable to attend such institutions in their home communities.
 The major included a “Classical Course,” a general liberal arts emphasis, a “Normal Course” for prospective teachers, an “English Course” for future school administrators, and a business course.

 Cooper Memorial College was opened on November 1, 1887.
 Over the next few years, additional buildings were built and departments added.
 By the early 1900s, the school had an enrollment of about 180 students.

-By that time, the town had grown to include more manufacturing facilities, including two broom factories, salt works, machine shops, washing machine factory, flour mill, marble works, feed mill, and a seed cleaner factory.
+By that time, the town had grown to include more manufacturing facilities, including two broom factories, salt works, machine shops, a washing machine factory, a flour mill, marble works, a feed mill, and a seed cleaner factory.
 The city also boasted an opera house, three banks, two weekly newspapers (the Bulletin and the Journal,) and numerous churches and lodges.
 By 1910, the population was 2,133.

 Cooper College was renamed Sterling College in 1920 but continued to retain its original focus as a Christian college.